Customer Lifetime Value is one of the north-star metrics for any company that aims for sustainable growth.

-How to calculate Customer Lifetime Value
+How to Calculate Customer Lifetime Value

 Customer Lifetime Value Formula

-The simplest formula to calculate Customer Lifetime Value (CLV) is:
+The simplest customer value formula is:

 CLV = customer revenue – the cost of acquiring and serving that customer